Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Children Act 1989: gave health boards powers to care for children.

-Child Care Act 1991: gave powers to health boards to care for children who were ill-treated, neglected or sexually abused.
+Child Care Act 1991: gave health boards the power to care for children who were ill-treated, neglected or sexually abused.

 Child Abduction and Enforcement of Custody Orders Act 1991: dealt with wrongful retention of children.
 Implemented the Hague Convention 1980 and the Luxembourg Convention 1980.